learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 The attribute `self.r0` should be set to set to `r0 / 100` to convert the number to a decimal between 0 and 1.

-We'll also create attributes for keeping track of what time step the simulation is on, as well as both the current number of infected during this time step and the total number of people that have been infected at any time during the simulation.
+Also create attributes for keeping track of what time step the simulation is on, as well as both the current number of infected during this time step and the total number of people that have been infected at any time during the simulation.
 For these, set `self.current_time_step`, `self._total_infected_counter`, and `self.current_infected_counter` to  `0`.

-We'll also need to create an array to hold all of the `Person` objects in our simulation.
+You'll also need to create an array to hold all of the `Person` objects in our simulation.
 Set `self.population` equal to an empty list.

 Now comes the fun part--creating the population, and determining if they are healthy, vaccinated, or infected.